CDC and FDA Study Finds More Than 2 Million Teens Use E-Cigarettes

 What the Survey Found

 The survey showed that about 2.06 million youths currently use e-cigarettes in 2021.
-When many students were in remote learning environments that might have affected their access to e-cigarettes, about 1.72 million high school students and 320,000 middle school students reported that they were still able to use these products.
+When many students were in remote learning environments that might have affected their access to e-cigarettes, about 1.72 million high school students and 320,000 middle school students reported that they could still use these products.

-Anti-tobacco advocates have been pressuring the FDA to ban all flavored vape products particularly because of their popularity with youth users.
-When it came to brands, high school students preferred Puff Bars followed by Vuse, SMOK, Juul, and Suorin.
+Anti-tobacco advocates have been pressuring the FDA to ban all flavored vape products, particularly because of their popularity with youth users.
+Regarding brands, high school students preferred Puff Bars, followed by Vuse, SMOK, Juul, and Suorin.
 FDA officials said these data show that flavored e-cigarettes are still very popular with teens.

-The agencies noted that Puff Bar brand vapes are made using synthetic nicotine, probably an attempt to circumvent FDA’s mandate to regulate tobacco products.
+The agencies noted that Puff Bar brand vapes use synthetic nicotine, which is probably an attempt to circumvent the FDA’s mandate to regulate tobacco products.
 Officials also said that the data showing more than 43% of students who use e-cigarettes do so almost daily emphasizes the trap of nicotine addiction and the risk that once addicted, many will be users of these products for life.

 Need for Action

-This study shows yet again the immediate need for federal action to address the nation’s youth e-cigarette epidemic.
-As product defect attorneys, we’ve been saying for several years that flavored tobacco products including those flavored like candy and bubble gum lure young users and set them on this deadly path – as e-cigarette manufacturers and sellers continue to make profits with minimal government oversight.
+This study shows the immediate need for federal action to address the nation’s youth e-cigarette epidemic.
+As product defect attorneys, we’ve been saying for several years that flavored tobacco products like candy and bubble gum lure young users and set them on this deadly path – as e-cigarette manufacturers and sellers continue to make profits with minimal government oversight.
 The FDA has delayed action on banning many of these products.

-If you have suffered serious or adverse side effects as a result of using e-cigarettes, you may be able to seek compensation for the injuries, damages, and losses you have suffered.
-An experienced product liability lawyer can help you better understand your legal rights and options.
+If you have suffered serious or adverse side effects from using e-cigarettes, you may be able to seek compensation for the injuries, damages, and losses you have suffered.
+An experienced product liability lawyer can help you understand your legal rights and options better.

 Source: https://www.cnn.com/2021/09/30/health/youth-tobacco-survey-vaping/index.html